nagaraj-real/localaipilot-api/README.md

 Models trained on large number of parameters (7b, 70b) are generally more reliable and precise.
 Though, small models like gemma:2b and phi3 have surprised everyone by delivering better performance.
-Ultimately, choosing the ideal local model depends on your system's resource capacity and model's performace.
+Ultimately, choosing the ideal local model depends on your system's resource capacity and model's performance.

 > [!WARNING]
 > Heavier models will require more processing power and memory.